-1. Foreign financial corporations sector
+F1.
+Foreign financial corporations sector

-1.1 Financial corporations listed on JSE Limited and classified as non-resident Financial companies such as banks, insurance companies, financial services providers (which include real estate and general financial services) and investment instruments providers with a dual listing, both on the JSE and on another exchange, but domiciled in a country other than South Africa, are classified as non-resident.
-1.2 Non-resident deposit-taking corporations (banks) A foreign bank is an institution lawfully established in a country other than South Africa that conducts the business of a bank in another country (such as South Africa).
-1.3 Other foreign financial corporations Other foreign financial corporations are lawfully established institutions in a country other than South Africa that conduct financial business in another country (such as South Africa).
+F1.1 Financial corporations listed on JSE Limited and classified as non-resident Financial companies such as banks, insurance companies, financial services providers (which include real estate and general financial services) and investment instruments providers with a dual listing, both on the JSE and on another exchange, but domiciled in a country other than South Africa, are classified as non-resident.
+F1.2 Non-resident deposit-taking corporations (banks) A foreign bank is an institution lawfully established in a country other than South Africa that conducts the business of a bank in another country (such as South Africa).